Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 }

-stores/preferences.json — household preferences, scoped by default:
+amodal/stores/preferences.json — workspace preferences, scoped by default:

 {